-The pulse duration / welding time control (27) determines for how many milliseconds the welding power is applied, i.e. a longer pulse duration results in a longer and deeper application of the energy to the workpiece and thus simultaneously a greater development of heat.
+The welding time setting determines for how many milliseconds the welding power is applied, i.e. a longer pulse duration results in a longer and deeper application of the energy to the workpiece and thus simultaneously a greater development of heat.

-With very thin materials or wires it is recommended to use a shorter welding time, primarily when welding near to stones, pearls or other heat-sensitive materials.
-Welding times of no more than 4ms are recommended here.
+With very thin materials or wires it is recommended to use a shorter welding time, primarily when welding near to acrylic or ceramic parts or other heat-sensitive materials.
+Welding times of no more than 4 msec are recommended here.

-With many silver alloys or other highly conductive metals a longer welding time can be advantageous in order to avoid hot cracks, starting at 10ms.
+With some cobalt chromium alloys, with silver alloys or other highly conductive metals a longer welding time can be advantageous in order to avoid hot cracks, starting at 10 msec.